rudderlabs/rudderstack-docs/destinations/sfmc.md

 Camel cases and snake cases will be formatted to title cases.

-The Rudder SDKs and libraries automatically collect many context properties, and you can pass these properties into SFMC as Data Extension attributes.
+The Rudder SDKs and libraries will automatically collect  context properties which can be passed as properties in SFMC as attributes for the data extension.
-To use context properties, you must create attributes in the Data Extensions that use specific naming conventions.
-The table below lists the Rudder context properties available for SFMC, and the Data Extension attribute names they map to.
+To use context properties, attributes in the Data Extensions with specific naming conventions should be set.The table below lists the Rudder context properties available for SFMC, and the Data Extension attribute names they map to.

 | **Rudder context Properties** | **SFMC Attribute name** |
 | app.name | App Name |